MacOS High Sierra: Other

-Kernel extensions ("kexts") will require explicit approval by the user before being able to run.
+In High Sierra, kernel extensions ("kexts") require explicit approval by the user before being able to run.

-The Low Battery notification and its icon were replaced by a flatter modern look.
+Certain UI elements, such as the Low Battery notification and App Store icon, were redesigned to either be based on the iOS 11 equivalents or match with the overall less detailed design used in all releases since Yosemite.

 The time service ntpd was replaced with timed for the time synchronization.

 The FTP and telnet command line programs were removed.

 Caching Server, File Sharing Server, and Time Machine Server, features that were previously part of macOS Server, are now provided as part of the OS.

+A new “now playing” widget has been added to the Notification Center, based on the music Lock Screen toggle in iOS 11.

 The screen can now be locked using the shortcut Cmd+Ctrl+Q. The ability to lock screen using a menu bar shortcut activated in Keychain Access preferences has now been removed.

 The 10.13.4 update added support for external graphics processors for Macs equipped with Thunderbolt 3 ports.
 The update discontinued support for external graphics processors in 2015 or older Macs, equipped with Thunderbolt 1 and 2 ports.

 Starting with 10.13.4, when a 32-bit app is opened, users get a one-time warning about its future incompatibility with the macOS operating system.